SciML/JumpProcesses.jl/docs/src/jump_types.md

 - `rate(u,p,t)` is a function which calculates the rate given the time and the state.
 - `affect!(integrator)` is the effect on the equation, using the integrator interface.
-- When planning to use the `QueueMethod` aggregator, the arguments `lrate`, `urate` and `L` are required.
+- When planning to use the `Coevolve` aggregator, the arguments `lrate`, `urate` and `L` are required.
 They consist of three functions: `lrate(u, p, t)` computes the lower bound of the intensity rate in the interval `t` to `t + L` given state `u` and parameters `p`; `urate(u, p, t)` computes the upper bound of the intensity rate; and `L(u, p, t)` computes the interval length for which the rate is bounded between `lrate` and `urate`.
-- It is only possible to solve a `VariableRateJump` with `SSAStepper` when using the `QueueMethod` aggregator.
+- It is only possible to solve a `VariableRateJump` with `SSAStepper` when using the `Coevolve` aggregator.
-- When using a different aggregator than `QueueMethod`, there is no need to define `lrate`, `urate` and `L`.
+- When using a different aggregator than `Coevolve`, there is no need to define `lrate`, `urate` and `L`.
 Note that in this case, the problem can only be solved with continuous integration.
 Internally, `VariableRateJump` is transformed into a `ContinuousCallback`.
 The `rate(u, p, t)` is used to